 DISA closes in on bidders for its Global Information Grid Services Management Operations contract.

 Russ Owen, who served as president of Computer Sciences Corp.’s Managed Services Sector, has assumed the role of president, strategic account development.

 Computer Sciences Corp. has expanded its application testing services with the acquisition of AppLabs Technologies.

 Six government contractors have each won a Defense Department contract worth more than $40 million to provide a range of support services to the Navy and other DOD and federal agencies, according to a September 8 DOD announcement.

 Computer Sciences Corp. has acquired Maricom Systems Inc., of Baltimore.
 Financial terms of the deal were not reported.

 David Levitt has been named vice president of health IT solutions at Computer Sciences Corp.'s North American Public Sector Health Services Division, responsible for developing new business with key federal health agencies.

-Computer Sciences Corp. will provide management and logistics support to the U.S. Postal Service under a seven-year award that has an estimated total seven-year value of $41.74 million.
+Computer Sciences Corp. will provide a range of IT services to the Homeland Security Department's USCIS under a three-year task order that has an estimated total value of $291 million.